Kitware/dive/docs/Annotation-QuickStart.md

 ### Advance Frame Mode Demo

-The Demo below shows how to use AdvanceFrame mode to travel through the video while creating annotations.
+The demo below shows how to use AdvanceFrame mode to travel through the video while creating annotations.

 ![Detection Mode Demo](videos/CreationModes/CreationModeAdvanceFrame.gif)

-## Head Tail Annotations
+## Making Head Tail Annotations

 **Head/Tail creation on an existing Track:**